-Candidates must present two (2) forms of current signature identification.
+Candidate must present two (2) forms of current signature identification.
 The name on the identification must exactly match the name on the registration.
-The primary identification must be government issued and photo bearing with a signature, and the secondary identification must contain a valid signature.
+The primary identification must be government-issued and photo-bearing with a signature, and the secondary identification must contain a valid signature.
 Identification must be in English.

-Primary ID (with photograph and signature, not expired)
+Primary ID (photograph and signature, not expired)

-- Government-issued driver's license
+- · Government-issued driver's license

 - U.S. Department of State driver's license

 - U.S. learner's permit (plastic card only with photo and signature)

 - National/state/country ID card

 - Passport

 - Passport Card

 - Military ID

 - Military ID for spouses and dependents

 - Alien Registration Card (Green Card, Permanent Resident Visa)

-Secondary ID (with signature, not expired)
+Secondary ID (signature, not expired)

-- U.S. Social Security card
+- · U.S. Social Security card

-- Debit (ATM) or credit card
+- · Debit (ATM) card or Credit card

-- Any form of ID on the Primary ID list
+- · Any form of ID on the Primary ID list

-If the ID presented has an embedded signature that is not visible (microchip), or is difficult or impossible to read, the candidate must present another form of identification from the Primary ID or Secondary ID list that contains a visible signature.
+If the ID presented has an embedded signature that is not visible (microchip), or is difficult or impossible to read, the candidate must present another form of identification from the Primary or Secondary list that contains a visible signature.